Steroid Drug Testing: A Complete Guide

 Important InformationThis information is for educational purposes only.
 We never invite or suggest the use, production or purchase of any these substances.
 Addiction Resource and it’s employees, officers, managers, agents, authors, editors, producers, and contributors shall have no direct or indirect liability, obligation, or responsibility to any person or entity for any loss, damage, or adverse consequences alleged to have happened as a consequence of material on this website.
 See full text of disclaimer.

 Over the past couple of decades, steroid abuse has become a national concern as it’s no more limited to bodybuilders, professional sportsmen, and athletes.
 According to the National Institute on Drug Abuse (NIDA), the use of anabolic steroids is prevalent among all ages and sexes.
 Moreover, most users don’t even know that steroids can have drastic impacts on their health.

 Steroids are banned by most sports and are classified as Schedule III in the United States, yet many people keep using them.
 Therefore, several approaches have been devised for steroid testing.
 Since anabolic steroids are synthetic variations of testosterone (which is the naturally occurring sex hormone in males), a steroid drug test tries to detect the presence of a parent steroid as well as its metabolites in the human body.

-Steroids can stay in the body for 14 to 28 days, and can be detected through heightened levels of testosterones and steroid metabolites in the user’s blood.
-Urinalysis and hair follicle test are also among the common methods used to detect the presence of steroids in the body.
+Steroids can stay in the body for 14 to 28 days and can be detected through heightened levels of testosterone and steroid metabolites in the user’s blood.
+Urinalysis and hair follicle test are also among the common methods used to identify the presence of steroids in the body.

 Why is The Steroid Drug Test Required?